j-5chneider/sysreview/README.md

 1. Pull the project from github into a new R-Project
 2. Check out the file "form_template.html" from your new R-Project or [here](https://raw.githack.com/j-5chneider/sysreview/master/form_template.html):
-   (a) Which aspects are relevant for your systematic review or meta-analysis?
+   A. Which aspects are relevant for your systematic review or meta-analysis?
-   (b) Need further information?
+   B. Need further information?
 Click the show sources button.
 That'll show you the wording from PRISMA-P, PROSPERO and MARS.
 3. Open the "form_template.Rmd" file and enter your information.
 4. Knit to HTML [PDF option pending. maybe.]